playcanvas/playcanvas-sync/README.md

-The `pcsync` and `pcwatch` utilities allow editing copies of JavaScript and other textual files of a PlayCanvas project locally, on your own computer, in a text editor of your choice.
+The `pcsync` and `pcwatch` utilities allow editing copies of JavaScript and other textual files of a PlayCanvas project locally on your own computer, in a text editor of your choice.

-`pcsync` also allows pushing and pulling [non-text files](#using-pcsync-for-non-text-files), such as images and models, between your machine and PlayCanvas, individually or all at once.
+`pcsync` also allows pushing and pulling of [non-text files](#using-pcsync-for-non-text-files), such as images and models.

 In addition, if your project has a file called [`pcignore.txt`](#the-pcignoretxt-file), PlayCanvas merge will not affect the files listed in it,